 Sacred advice from our most experienced repeat customer.

-When passion connects 2 individuals with very different life experiences and skill sets, and the chemistry sets in, there is often magic for others to feel.
+When passion connects an individual with very different life experiences and the chemistry sets in, there is often magic for others to feel.

 This is the story of Sound of Silence.
 An extraordinary safari camp (or lodge, as many will call it) bound only by the rules of giving back, protecting, nurturing and through this being able to provide an experience in the Serengeti unlike any other.